-When Max and I were visiting the island of Malta, in our plans was also to see the island of Gozo.
+When Paul and I were visiting the island of Malta, in our plans was also to see the island of Gozo.

 We were spending many weeks in Malta, so we could afford the time to visit Gozo too.
 Yet, while Malta is a small island compared to others, Gozo is even smaller.
 Yet, don’t let its smaller size deter you from going!